juliangoracke/xSnes-Diverted-from-Higan-094/readme.txt

 What is Missing: ???

-- Replace the game library golden diamond shape icon with a little Super Nintendo cart icon???
+- Blank the Super Game Boy game list prior to the Super Game Boy being launched???
 - Solve Memory Pak issues-BS-X Satellaview???
 - Auto Fullscreen when Game is launched from within game library GUI???
 - Gamepad input screensaver prevention???
 When using the real